 The first phase in the unified Developer Efficiency strategy is solving the critical visibility problems developers and platform administrators have with using GitLab CI/CD.
 Those visibility problems include the fact that there is no built-in report in GitLab CI/CD analytics for a developer to determine if a CI job is running as expected from a duration perspective or whether a CI job is unhealthy, as represented by an increase in job failures.
 As a result, customers have had to create custom reporting systems or implement third-party observability tools using data exposed in the GitLab jobs API.

-Our goal for the second half of FY25 is to improve the GitLab CI/CD analytics view to incorporate the critical metrics our customers tell us they need to use, monitor, and optimize GitLab CI/CD efficiently.
-That includes providing insights into the pipeline and CI/CD job performance metrics with drill-down capabilities to individual jobs so developers can quickly identify CI/CD jobs with abnormal failure rates, leading to proactive CI/CD job optimization and improved reliability.
+Our objective for the second half of FY26 is to further enhance the newly updated GitLab CI/CD analytics view by incorporating CI/CD job performance metrics.
 Providing visibility into all aspects of CI/CD job performance is only the foundation.
-We intend to develop solutions using this data that seek to eliminate developer pain and frustration related to slow CI/CD job start times, less than optimal CI/CD job duration, and job failures that result in lost developer productivity as developers troubleshoot CI/CD failures, (not a result of code change), instead of working on coding tasks.
+We intend to develop solutions using this data that eliminate developer pain and frustration related to slow CI/CD job start times and suboptimal CI/CD job durations.
+Another critical goal is to eliminate lost developer productivity from troubleshooting CI/CD job failures that are not a result of code changes

-In the next three months (October to December) we are focused on the following:
+In the next three months (June - August) we are focused on the following:

 BIC (Best In Class) is an indicator of forecasted near-term market performance based on a combination of factors, including analyst views, market news, and feedback from the sales and product teams.
 It is critical that we understand where GitLab appears in the BIC landscape.